Nemocas/AbstractAlgebra.jl/docs/src/matrix_interface.md

 For matrix algebras, all of the ring interface must be implemented.

+!!! note

-Note that AbstractAlgebra.jl matrices are not the same as Julia matrices.
+    AbstractAlgebra.jl matrices are not the same as Julia matrices.
 We store a base ring in our matrix and matrices are row major instead of column major in order to support the numerous large C libraries that use this convention.

 All AbstractAlgebra.jl matrices are assumed to be mutable.
 This is usually critical to performance.